shubhamd99/react/README.md

 ![img_alt](https://nextjs.org/static/images/learn/foundations/user-interface.png)

+### DOM
+DOM is an abbreviation for Document Object Model.
+It represents the HTML page as a tree of elements called nodes.
+The document is the root node, and the child nodes form the subtree.
+The DOM interface lets us do operations such as the addition, modification, or removal of items from the document.
+Whenever any change to the DOM occurs, the browser re-renders the UI.

+### Virtual DOM
+A virtual DOM is a lightweight JavaScript representation of the Document Object Model (DOM) used in declarative web frameworks such as React, Vue. js, and Elm.
+Updating the virtual DOM is comparatively faster than updating the actual DOM (via JavaScript).

+The virtual DOM (VDOM) is a programming concept where an ideal, or “virtual”, representation of a UI is kept in memory and synced with the “real” DOM by a library such as ReactDOM.
+This process is called reconciliation.

+### JSX
+JSX is a JavaScript Extension Syntax that React uses to combine HTML and JavaScript easily.
+We usually refer it as a syntactic sugar.
+We employ code transpilers such as babel to translate the JSX code to the JavaScript syntax.

+### React Core
+The React Core contains all of the API required to define React components.
+It is where we’ll find methods such as createElement.
+It also manages state management, communication between various components, and so forth.

+### React Renderer
+The renderer is a component of the React framework that is in charge of rendering React components on various platforms such as the Web, Mobile, and so on.
+Different platforms utilize numerous rendering approaches.
+For example, in web-based applications, the DOM is utilized to render the content.
+To alter the DOM and re-render the UI, we may use methods like appendChild() and remove() on the DOM nodes.
+For mobile apps, however, we require UI support straight from the operating system.

+### React Reconciler
+React works faster because of the reconciliation process.
+Reconciliation is the process through which React changes the Browser DOM.
+It contains the diffing mechanism, which decides which parts of the tree the renderer should update.
+In other words, when we make a change, React reconciler reconciles the DOM tree with the React element tree.
+React uses the diffing mechanism to recognize the difference between the two trees and determine which portions of the tree React should rebuild.

+Because the elements are unchangeable, we cannot update their children or properties as it reflects the user interface at a certain point in time.
+React constructs a new DOM model with each render cycle.
+It computes the differences between the two and makes only the necessary adjustments to the actual DOM.

+### Keys in React
+Keys function similarly to a special string attribute provided in creating a List of Elements.
+They are essential in React since they tell us which elements in a given list have changed, been updated, or deleted.

+### How React works under the hood?
+The importance of the Virtual DOM becomes more prominent.
+When a Component’s state value changes, React calls the Component’s render() function again.
+Similarly, as previously, invoking render() will produce a tree of Elements.
+This time, though, the tree will incorporate a new Element to symbolize the new objects.
+React now has an old tree that describes what it currently looks like and a new tree that represents how the updated page should look.
+React must now compare these two trees and provide ReactDOM with instructions to sync anything that has changed, which results in adding items to the UI.
+This is How React works.

+## Babel
+Babel is a JavaScript transpiler that converts edge JavaScript into plain old ES5 JavaScript that can run in any browser (even the old ones).
+It makes available all the syntactical sugar that was added to JavaScript with the new ES6 specification, including classes, fat arrows and multiline strings.
+We can also optionally use it to transpile TypeScript into regular JavaScript that will run in a browser.

 ## What is Vercel?

 Vercel is the platform for frontend developers, providing the speed and reliability innovators need to create at the moment of inspiration.